WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Maria-Eriksson/Mentoring-EK.md

  * EK - this is great! :star:
 ### What did you struggle with?
 * ME - Nothing to report...
-* EK - we talked about getting help from busy people with our work.
 ### Any other topics
 * ME - Nothing to report...
+* EK - wWe talked about getting help from busy people with our work.
 * Planning session for Turing way bookdash on Sensitive data/topics - make a planning document.
 Expanding out from personal data to sensitive data overall - different examples.

 ## Date: 14 September 2021